dogeared/mp3-transcription-app/README.md

 ## Security Considerations

 - All endpoints except the welcome page are protected by OAuth2/OIDC
-- Automatic redirect to Okta for authentication
+- Automatic redirect to Auth0 for authentication
 - PKCE (Proof Key for Code Exchange) is enabled by default in Spring Security
 - Session management handled by Spring Security
 - CSRF protection is disabled for API endpoints